khoi-pham-git/FlowerShop/README.md

 ## Welcome to FrontEnd repository.

-### _You will find in this repo the following stuff: This repo has some basic project about Java-Web,
+### _You will find in this repo the following stuff:
+* This repo has some basic project about Java-Web
+* Techs: Java EE 8, HTML/CSS/JS, Bootstrap, SQLServer, MVC, NetBeans8.2

 ## Have fun with my code and feel free to give me any comments